Home > Blog Posts > What Do The Penalty Rate Cuts Mean for You?

 Many have commented that the decision to cut penalty rates was about protecting employers and not employee’s, who seem to have gotten the raw end of the stick in this situation.

-When does the new penalty rates come into effect?
+When do the new penalty rates come into effect?

-The new penalty rate changes will come into effect on the 1st July 2017.
+The new penalty rate changes will come into effect on the 1st of July 2017.

 Changes to the start and finish times for early or late shift workers in the restaurant and fast food industry’s will begin in March 2017.